flisanp/ms3-baby-food-recipes/TESTING.md

 - Add recipe
     - All fields in form are being filled out as expected
     - Submitting the form will not work without all fields being filled out
-    - If filled out correcly recipe is being added to the database and diaplays on account page and recipe page
+    - If filled out correcly recipe is being added to the database and displays on account page and recipe page
     - Ingredients are being displayed in a list if you press enter after every ingredient
-    - Instructions are being displayed in a ordered list if you press enter efter every step
+    - Instructions are being displayed in a ordered list if you press enter after every step
     - "Cancel" button takes you back to account page
 - Edit recipe
     - Form is prefilled with the previous information